riyaadazad/html-tricks/_posts/2019-02-12-learn-html-in-ten-minutes.md

 \</html>

 Again, save the file and reload the page in your browser to see changes.
-If you've seen the browser tab at the top read what you wrote in the
+If you've seen the browser tab at the top say what you wrote in your "title" tags, then good for you.

+The "head" tag is sometimes also used for adding CSS to a webpage.
+CSS stands for "Cascading Style Sheets", and if HTML is thought of as the skeleton of a webpage, then CSS would be the skin and makeup (there is also a language called JavaScript that is beyond the scope of this article, but in this analogy, JavaScript would be the muscles of a webpage).

 ## 3. Hello Git